-What is the School Games?
+What are the School Games?

-- School Games National Finals - The Biennial four day multi-sport event.
+- School Games National Finals - The Biennial four-day multi-sport event.

 Your School Games Organisers

-We are lucky to have such enthusiastic and hard-working School Games Organisers who plan and deliver a variety of Inter School Games events throughout the year.
-They are also essential to providing Active Dorset with advice and support for all County School Games competitions in Dorset.
-Click on their personal school games page link below to find out more information about each School Games Organiser.
+We are lucky to have such enthusiastic and hard-working School Games Organisers who plan and deliver a variety of School Games events throughout the year.
+They are also essential to providing Active Dorset with advice and support with the County School Games provision in Dorset.